dotnet/iot/src/devices/Pn5180/README.md

 ## Documentation

-Official documentation can be fond here: https://www.nxp.com/docs/en/data-sheet/PN5180A0XX-C3.pdf
+Official documentation can be fond [here](https://www.nxp.com/docs/en/data-sheet/PN5180A0XX_C3_C4.pdf)

-Application note on how to operate PN5180 without a library: https://www.nxp.com/docs/en/application-note/AN12650.pdf
+Application note on how to operate PN5180 without a [library](https://www.nxp.com/docs/en/application-note/AN12650.pdf)

 ## Board